Khirtharia: Discovery

 The first remains of Khirtharia were unearthed in 1940 by Ernest Sheppard Pinfold while working for the Attock Oil Company, who stored the remains in the British Museum.
 He found the remains in the Khirthar fold belt, which is a foldbelt found in Pakistan created by the formation of the Himalayan mountains.
 Khirtharia was then named by Guy Ellcock Pilgrim in 1940 after he was invited to the museum by the head of geology and the fossils of Khirtharia were given to him by Pinfold, including remains found by other geologists in the Attock district of Punjab At the time, all of the remains of Khirtharia were extremely fragmentary.
 Guy Pilgrim named the first and type species K. dayi.
 It was named from a fragmentary mandible and maxilla with some of their respective premolars and molars.
-In 1972, the new species Bunodentus inflatus was discovered by A. Ranga Rao.
-In 1980, Robert M. West suggested that Bunodentus, at the time known only from an isolated molar and fragmentary mandible, was synonymous with Khirtharia dayi, although this change was only officially enacted in 1985 by Kumar and Sahni who believed B. inflatus was different enough from K. dayi to warrant being placed under a different species.
+In 1972, the new species Bunodentus inflatus, named for its "inflated" teeth, was discovered by A. Ranga Rao.
+In 1980, Robert M. West suggested that Bunodentus, at the time known only from an isolated molar and fragmentary mandible, was synonymous with Khirtharia dayi, although this change was only officially enacted in 1985 by Kumar and Sahni who believed B. inflatus was different enough from K. dayi to warrant being placed under a different species (K. inflata).
 In 1978, Indohyus major was described by Hans Thewissen and colleagues from a single molar in Pakistan.
 It was named I. major due to the size of the tooth, being approximately twice the size of other raoellid teeth.
 In 2012, Orliac and Ducrocq found that the tooth of I. major was more similar to Khirtharia, and thus assigned the species to Khirtharia as K. major.
-In 2001, K. aurea was named by Thewissen and colleagues from material in northern Pakistan.
+In 2001, K. aurea was named by Thewissen and colleagues from material in the Chorgali formation of northern Pakistan.
+It was named after the golden color (aurea is Latin for golden) of the sediment the fossils were found in.
+K. aurea is the oldest species of Khirtharia and the oldest raoellid.